Why I don’t shop with cash

 – Oh, only $2 for a coffee?
 That sounds fabulous!

 – $5 for 2 boxes of almonds from the boy outside the grocery store?
 Sure!

-– Elliott wants to ride the mechanical horse in the mall?
+– Does Elliott want to ride the mechanical horse in the mall?
 That’s cute… here’s $1!

 I don’t know what it is about cash, but I just can’t seem to hold on to it very long – and that’s why I prefer to shop with credit.